endomorphosis/ipfs_accelerate_py/README.md

 # Instructions:

+run.sh -- this will run the model server

 init.sh -- this will initialize the endpoints and models that you want to use

 queue.sh -- this will add an item to the model queue, and the endpoints will pull items from their model queue.